Subscriber churn

 Why is subscriber churn important?

-Churn directly affects your recurring revenue and long-term growth.
-High subscriber churn indicates dissatisfaction, pricing issues, or lack of product value, while low churn suggests strong customer loyalty and a well-optimized experience.
+Subscriber churn directly affects recurring revenue, customer lifetime value, and long-term growth.
+High churn typically signals dissatisfaction, pricing misalignment, weak product-market fit, payment failures, or onboarding friction, while low churn suggests strong customer loyalty and a well-optimized subscription experience.

 How to calculate subscriber churn